 "Destroyed it?"
-Sango asked, shock displayed on her face.
+Sango asked, disbelief plain on her face.

 "She wished it away.
 Then all of a sudden we were on her side of the well.
 Then I just…" Inuyasha shook his head again in confused frustration.
 "The well brought me back here.
 And now," he gave the well a frustrated kick, "it won't let me back."

 "What?"
-Sango had cried, but Miroku immediately became pensive.
+Sango had cried, but Miroku had immediately become pensive.
 Shippo hadn't liked the look on his face.

 "Kagome-sama is safe in her world?"
 Miroku had asked Inuyasha, who'd barely turned toward him to answer.